-RAMMSTEIN’s eighth studio album, Zeit released in 2022.
+RAMMSTEIN’s eighth studio album, “Zeit”arrived in 2022.
 The band is currently touring the effort with several shows rescheduled from 2020 and 2021due to the global pandemic.

-RAMMSTEIN continues to tour in support of Zeit.
-The band members have also been working on new music, and have teased that a new album may be released in 2023.
-They have also hinted that they may retire after their next album.
-Only time will tell what the future holds for this legendary band.
-You can listen to them on Loaded Radio.
+RAMMSTEIN continues to tour in support of “Zeit”.
+The band’s individual members have also been consistently working on new music and have even teased that a new album may be released in 2023.
+The group have also hinted that they may retire after their next album.